nicolasbauw/case-convert/README.md

 This library implements case conversion methods for the String type.
+For now there is only one method to convert the first letter of a Rust String to uppercase.

-Credit : the "uppercase first letter" function comes from [this post](https://stackoverflow.com/questions/38406793/why-is-capitalizing-the-first-letter-of-a-string-so-convoluted-in-rust)
+Credit : this method's code comes from [this post](https://stackoverflow.com/questions/38406793/why-is-capitalizing-the-first-letter-of-a-string-so-convoluted-in-rust)

 ```
 use case_convert::CaseConvert;